SharePoint/PnP-Guidance/sitescore/OfficeDevPnP.Core.Framework.Provisioning.Extensibility.IProvisioningExtensibilityProvider.md

 **Namespace:** [OfficeDevPnP.Core.Framework.Provisioning.Extensibility](OfficeDevPnP.Core.Framework.Provisioning.Extensibility.md)
 **Assembly:** OfficeDevPnP.Core.dll

->This interface is obsolete
+>**This interface is obsolete**
->Use IProvisioningExtensibilityHandler.
+>:Use IProvisioningExtensibilityHandler.
 This method will be removed in the June 2016 release.

 ## Syntax
 ```C#